 Several eventful moves later (Gutierrez, Sola), and twisting through more bumpy happenstance than space allows for the telling—Schneider Autohaus landed at their present location at 2703 De La Vina.
 Joe and Kathie have for years been happily employed at the company they founded on a shoestring in Culver City an eon ago.

-From junkyard fascination to a frightened night in the slammer, and from lunar lander pioneering to Porsche Pantheon, Joe’s trajectory has been, to use an engineering term, inherently unstable.
+From junkyard fascination to a frightened night in the slammer, and from lunar lander pioneering to Porsche Pantheon, Joe’s trajectory has been, to use an aerodynamics term, inherently unstable.
 But somehow always on path.
 Then Kathie appeared with the guidance system and the mission took off.
 The horn-rimmed guys back at Mission Control now report the two have made the trip in one piece, and with a little last-minute manual-override even managed to touch lightly down on their own Tranquility Base.
 And with puh-lenty of fuel to spare.
 Speaking completely metaphorically.

 One question, though.
 Does Joe remember the actual moment he fell in love with cars?
 “I remember, back when when we were in New York, looking under the hood of a ’36 Ford.
 I was a little guy.
 I remember looking at all those wires!
 Of which there were probably a dozen,” he laughs loudly.
 “And I just marveled.
 ‘How does anybody figure out where all those things go?’”